trozware/troznet/_posts/2016-02-06-possible-issues-with-iconbuilder.md

 ---

-**Update:** Version 3.2 of Icon Builder has been submitted to the Mac App Store for review.
+**Update:** Version 3.2 of Icon Builder is now available in the [Mac App Store][3].
 This removes the alpha channel from icons for a watch app.

 ---